-The Center for Educational Partnerships at UC Irvine partners with local community colleges to increase community college transfer rates to four-year institutions through academic preparation strategies during the first and second semester of community college enrollment.
+The Center for Educational Partnerships at UC Irvine is a strong partner with local community colleges with a goal of increasing the community college transfer rates to four-year institutions through academic preparation strategies that include individual and group academic advising, summer residential institutes, and financial aid resources.

 American Indian Resource Program (AIRP)